AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/best-practices-for-activities-attribution.md

 ## Best Practice for Maintenance {#best-practice-for-maintenance}

 Reviewing your Activity Attribution rules at least twice a year will ensure that your Activity touchpoints are accurate and up to date.
-You want to make sure these rules are not creating unwanted touchpoints that are diluting your Bizible Attribution data.
-A review of how your rules are defined will help you and your team feel confident in your Activities Attribution and its role in your Bizible data.
+You want to make sure these rules are not creating unwanted touchpoints that are diluting your Buyer Attribution data.
+A review of how your rules are defined will help you and your team feel confident in your Activities Attribution and its role in your Marketo Measure data.

 Other reasons to that might trigger a review your Activity rules include...